Low-Tech Planted Made Easy

 For our purposes, we will define a low tech planted tank as a tank with no CO2 injection and no added fertilizers.

-For plants, its best to stick to easy, low light requirement species such as Bucephalandra, Anubias, Moss, Cryptocorynes, and Java Ferns.
+For plants, it's best to stick to easy, low light requirement species such as Bucephalandra (our favorite), Anubias, Moss, Cryptocorynes, and Java Ferns.
 If you’re going for a lush foreground with a carpeting plant, try an easier one like Micranthemum Monte Carlo.
 These plants generally don’t require the addition of CO2 and so lower output lights can be used.
 In fact, using too much light is the main cause of algae, especially in low tech tanks where plants aren’t exposed to fertilizers and CO2.

 Here are some low-tech nano tanks that we’ve been experimenting with for the past six months: